 After successful activation, you should receive the notification along with the date until when the license is valid.

-Even though the license key is valid for both visuals, Charts, and Tables, they are two separate visuals and you have to insert the license key once for each of them.
+Even though the license key is valid for all visuals, Zebra BI Tables, Charts, and Cards, they are three separate visuals and you have to insert the license key once for each of them.
 Power BI Desktop will then remember the license key, so you won't need to enter it again next time.

 To make sure your Zebra BI visuals are easy to access every time you need them (even when you create a completely new Power BI report), pin them to the Visualization pane.
 To do this, right-click on the visualization icon and then click on the Pin to visualization pane button.

 That's it!
 You're ready to start building your reports and dashboards with Zebra BI visuals.
-Learn more about what type of charts and tables you can use to create reports that are actionable and understandable.
+Learn more about what type of charts, tables, and cards you can use to create reports that are actionable and understandable.